Snowflake-Labs/openflow-unstructured-data-pipeline-demo/docs/getting-started/quick-setup.md

 !!! success "Automated Setup"
     **Cortex Search service is created automatically** by the OpenFlow Google Drive (Cortex connect) connector.
 No manual SQL required!

+!!! important "Processing Required"
+    The search service `FESTIVALS_OPS_SEARCH_SERVICE` will only be created **after processing the first document**.
+Wait for document processing to complete before testing queries.

 ### How It Works